 Clayton L. (Teddy) Burwell, 1932 established a grant for Chinese related studies through a charitable remainder trust.
 After his passing, this endowment began disbursing grants as appropriate candidates are selected.

 John Roberts MC3 Graduate Scholarship

 John M. Roberts was Warden of Merton College from 1984 to 1994 and a Fellow of Merton from 1953 to 1979.
-A Scholarship Fund in his honor is in formation in MC3.
+A Graduate Scholarship in his honor was first granted in 2013.

-The Simms Family – Thomas Henry Simms (1926), Wilfrid Burgess Simms (1930), Eric Arthur Simms (1939) and Romilly John Simms (1958) – has endowed a bursary fund for junior members who experience unanticipated financial difficulties during the year.
+The Simms Family – Thomas Henry Simms (1926), Wilfrid Burgess Simms (1930), Eric Arthur Simms (1939) and Romilly John Simms (1958) – has endowed a bursary fund for Merton Students who experience unanticipated financial difficulties during the year.

 Unrestricted endowment funds are a most welcome gift since they may be allocated to where the need is greatest.